i-Tutu/SearchWithDuckDuckGo/README.md

 # SearchWithDuckDuckGo
-A simple frontend search with backend of duckduckgo
+A simple frontend search with backend of duckduckgo.

+Solely for the purpose of learning